Lapeyus/GCP-SLZ/documentation/docs/slz-folders-core.md

 - **Isolating Responsibilities**: By segregating resources into dedicated folders, you minimize the risk of unintended access or modifications.
 - **Scalable Organization**: This structure allows for expandable management and the easy addition of more departments, projects, or environmental divisions.
 - **Hierarchical Access Control**: Implementing IAM policies at different folder levels provides fine-grained control, supporting the principle of least privilege.
+Also, when the permissions are attached to the folder and not the projects them selves the unerlying projects can be created, recreated destroyed, and the owners of the folder will still maintain the same privileges through inheritance.
-- **Auditability**: The Logging and Monitoring folder can be configured to centralize logs, improving visibility and compliance.
+- **Auditability**: Audit logs are enabled, improving visibility and compliance.

 ---
 !!! info